-In our default model with constant axis ratio $q_{\rm DM} = Z/X$ and $p_{\rm DM} = Y/X$, the axis ratio $q_{\rm DM}$ is strongly constrained to be $0.92\pm 0.08$, consistent with most of the previous studies \cite[e.g.,][]{Wegg2019MNRAS.485.3296W, Huang2024NatAs...8.1294H, Zhang2025}.
-Although there is still some degeneracy between the two parameters, with relatively large uncertainty on the axis ratio $p_{\rm DM}$ from our dynamical model, the allowed region in $q_{\rm DM}$ vs. $p_{\rm DM}$ is already narrow enough for us to distinguish the galaxy formation scenarios.
-Except for the four Milky Way analogues aforementioned, TNG50 501208, TNG50 546474, TNG50 483594, and Auriga 12, all the rest TNG50 galaxies fall within the $3\sigma$ confidence level of our model display nearly isotropic or coplanar satellite distributions, as expected from their intrinsic near-spherical or normal oblate DM halos (see Appendix~\ref{ap:3sigma}).
+In our default model with a constant axis ratio of $q_{\rm DM} = Z/X$ and $p_{\rm DM} = Y/X$, the axis ratio $q_{\rm DM}$ is constrained to be $0.92\pm 0.08$, consistent with most previous studies \cite[e.g.,][]{Wegg2019MNRAS.485.3296W, Huang2024NatAs...8.1294H, Zhang2025}.
+However, we have also shown that the Milky Way DM halo is triaxial, with $q_{\rm DM}>p_{\rm DM}$ strongly preferred.
+Although there is still some degeneracy between the two parameters, with a relatively large uncertainty on the axis ratio $p_{\rm DM}$ from our dynamical model, the allowed region in $q_{\rm DM}$ versus $p_{\rm DM}$ is already narrow enough for us to distinguish the galaxy formation scenarios.
+Except for the four Milky Way analogues aforementioned, TNG50 501208, TNG50 546474, TNG50 483594, and Auriga 12, all the other TNG50 galaxies fall within the $3\sigma$ confidence level of our model, displaying nearly isotropic or coplanar satellite distributions, as was expected from their intrinsic near-spherical or normally oblate DM halos (see Appendix~\ref{ap:3sigma}).

 The presence of a vertical satellite plane thus helps to pin down the shape of the DM halo: a nearly oblate but vertically orientated DM halo is the only type allowed within the $3\sigma$ threshold of the Milky Way that is associated with a vertical satellite plane.
-In three of the four galaxies, their vertical alignment of DM halo and satellite plane is purely due to the identical physical mechanism: a flip of the stellar disk, likely torqued by minor mergers spiraled inward.
-They are also the only three galaxies with DM halo shape laying within $1\sigma$ range of the Milky Way.
-In the remaining case, TNG50 483594, its vertical alignment was initialized by variation in the filament network along with mass accreted into the galaxy, but strengthened by disk tilt.
+In three of the four galaxies, the vertical alignment of the DM halo and satellite plane is purely due to the identical physical mechanism: a flip of the stellar disc, likely torqued by minor mergers that spiralled inwards.
+They are also the only three galaxies with DM halo shapes lying within $1\sigma$ range of the Milky Way.
+In the remaining case, TNG50 483594, its vertical alignment was initialised by variations in the filament network along with mass accreted into the galaxy, but was strengthened by disc tilt.
 Its DM halo is intrinsically rounder, out of $1\sigma$ range of the Milky Way.
-What's more, it has a very different assembly history from the Milky Way.
+What is more, it has a very different assembly history from the Milky Way.
 We therefore strongly propose that the Milky Way arises from the same scenario as the three $1\sigma$ galaxies; otherwise, a system combining such a DM halo shape and vertical satellite plane would be highly impossible in either the TNG50 or Auriga simulations.